sbastrakov/sbastrakov.github.io/README.md

   - For a [performance study (in Russian)](http://www.mathnet.ru/php/archive.phtml?wshow=paper&jrnid=vmp&paperid=558&option_lang=rus) of realistic particle-in-cell applications on Xeon Phi
 - **Razuvaev scholarship** for PhD students _(2013 - 2015)_
 - Contributions featured **in press**:
-  - *AMD* on [preparing PIConGPU for Frontier supercomputer](https://www.amd.com/system/files/documents/oak-ridge-national-laboratory-picongpu.pdf) - I am a core developer of PIConGPU and work on features needed for future simulations on Frontier
+  - *AMD* on [preparing PIConGPU for Frontier supercomputer](https://www.amd.com/system/files/documents/oak-ridge-national-laboratory-picongpu.pdf) - I am a core developer of PIConGPU and work on features needed for large-scale simulations on Frontier
-  - *The register* on [100 GLOPS/s performance of PICADOR on Xeon Phi](https://www.theregister.com/2016/08/09/hot_iron_knights_landing_hits_100_gflops_in_plasma_physics_benchmark/) - I was the lead developer of PICADOR and co-developed port to Xeon Phi
+  - *The register* on [100 GLOPS/s performance of PICADOR on Xeon Phi](https://www.theregister.com/2016/08/09/hot_iron_knights_landing_hits_100_gflops_in_plasma_physics_benchmark/) - I was lead developer of PICADOR and co-developed implementation for Xeon Phi
-  - *R&D world* on [large-scale PICADOR simulations on Xeon Phi enabling studies of nonlinear vacuum](https://www.rdworldonline.com/particle-in-cell-plasma-simulation-using-supercomputers-enhances-computational-physics/) - I was the lead developer of PICADOR and co-developed port to Xeon Phi, also co-developed QED-PIC extensions featured
+  - *R&D world* on [large-scale PICADOR simulations on Xeon Phi enabling studies of nonlinear vacuum](https://www.rdworldonline.com/particle-in-cell-plasma-simulation-using-supercomputers-enhances-computational-physics/) - I was lead developer of PICADOR and co-developed implementation for Xeon Phi, also co-developed QED-PIC extensions featured

 ## 💬 Languages